top of page

 Nestled under majestic cedar trees and serenaded by two gentle creeks, our venue offers the perfect backdrop for The Temple of Belonging—a five-day, four-night retreat designed for women ready to pause their daily routines and embrace peace, play, and connection.

-Immerse Yourself in a Space Designed for Renewal and Joy: Our gathering is a sanctuary where you can share wisdom, savor good food, engage in meaningful conversations, and revel in the beauty of nature.
+Our gathering is a sanctuary where you can share wisdom, savor good food, engage in meaningful conversations, and revel in the beauty of nature.
 It’s more than just a retreat; it’s a vibrant community experience that you’ll be tempted to make a permanent part of your life!

-Choose your own adventure: With a wide and exciting variety of activities, you can customize your flow to reflect your personal journey and needs here at the Gathering.
+With a wide and exciting variety of activities, you can customize your flow to reflect your personal journey and needs here at the Gathering.
+This is YOUR time, YOUR space, and YOUR experience to navigate in the ways that are most delicious to you.

-It takes Courage to rebuild a culture of belonging: Your presence here is an offering to the world we all seek to reclaim, and when we gather in sincerity and sisterhood, anything is possible.
+Your presence here is an offering to the world we all seek to reclaim, and when we gather in sincerity and sisterhood, anything is possible.
+Our mission is simple: to return to right relationship with ourselves and each other as women who are co-evloving with the world, and who are ready to belong to it yet again.

 What this gathering offers: